bloominstituteoftechnology/ConditionalsAndOptionals/README.md

 ### Submit

 Zip up the ConditionalsAndOptionals.playground file after you've finished all the excercises.
-Submit the zipped playground file to your project manager (PM).
+Submit the zipped playground file to your Team Lead (TL).